COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <\div>

 <div style="text-align: justify">
 Our analyses indicated that before the partial lockdown measures, the overall out-of-home trips exhibited a large level of synchronicity, suggesting that the activity schedules were still in place.
-However, the partial lockdown measures put in place on 20 March significantly impacted the mobility synchronicity (**Figure 15**).
+However, the partial lockdown measures put in place on 20 March significantly impacted the mobility synchronicity (<strong>Figure 15</strong>).
 Without the necessity to commute to work in face of the country-wide closure of non-essential activities, the out-of-home trips were more scattered throughout the day, reducing the likelihood of agglomerations and therefore the spread of the disease.
 <\div>

 <br>